WhitakerLab/DataBlitzResources/emails/instructions-template.md

 * `NAME OF CONFERENCE`
 * `DEADLINE DATE` - when you'd like the slides returned by
+* `NUMBER OF BLITZ PRESENTATIONS` - we recommend 12
 * `DAY` of the data blitz
 * `START TIME` of the data blitz
 * `FINISH TIME` of the data blitz